MPI-Dortmund/cryolo/source/tutorials/tut06_tomo_filament.rst

 6. Prediction
 ^^^^^^^^^^^^^
 Choose the action :guilabel:`predict`.
-You now need to make changes in three tapbs.
+You now need to make changes in three tabs.

 In the :guilabel:`Required arguments` tabs you need to choose your configuration file from step 2 in field :guilabel:`conf`.
 For the field :guilabel:`weights` you choose the .h5 that you got after step 5.
 In :guilabel:`input` you choose the folder which contain the tomograms you want to pick.

 In the :guilabel:`Filament options` you simply need to activate the checkbox :guilabel:`filament`.
-Als
+The default parameters for the other options should be ok for most cases.

 .. admonition:: directional_method

     To trace the filaments in each slice of the tomogram, the local direction of the filament has to be estimated.
-    There are two methods available: :guilabel:`PREDICTED` and :guilabel:`CONVOLUTION`
+    There are two methods available: :guilabel:`PREDICTED` and :guilabel:`CONVOLUTION`.

+    With :guilabel:`PREDICTED` you use the predicted direction learned by crYOLO.
+This is the recommended method.

+    With :guilabel:`CONVOLUTION` an elliposid mask with the width given by :guilabel:`filament_width` is rotated and convolved with the input image.
+The direction with the highst response gives the local direction of the filament.
+This method is mainly for backwards compatibility with earliert crYOLO version (< 1.8).

+In the :guilabel:`Tomography options` tab also simply need to activate the checkbox :guilabel:`tomogram`.
+The default parameters for the other options should be ok for most cases.

+.. admonition:: 3D Filament tracing

+    To trace your filaments in 3D, the filaments are first traced slicewise and then grouped together across slices using graphs.
+The connected components in that graph are groups of 2D filaments that represent a single 3D filament.
+Those 2D filaments are then averages to create a 3D filament.

+'''
+I should methond traceing_min_edge_weight and tracing_merge_trhesh
+'''
+Now press the :guilabel:`Start` button to start the pick your tomogram.